Starbucks: Ethos water

 Ethos water, a brand of bottled water acquired by Starbucks in 2003, is sold at locations throughout North America.
 Ethos bottles feature prominent labeling stating "helping children get clean water", referring to the fact that US$0.05 from each US$1.80 bottle sold (US$0.10 per bottle in Canada) is used to fund clean water projects in underdeveloped areas.
 Although sales of Ethos water have raised over US$6.2 million for clean water efforts, the brand is not incorporated as a charity.
 Critics have argued that the claim on the label misleads consumers into thinking that Ethos is primarily a charitable organization when it is actually a for-profit brand and only 5 cents per bottle supports clean-water projects.

 The founders of Ethos have stated that the brand is intended to raise awareness of third-world clean water issues and provide socially responsible consumers with an opportunity to support the cause by choosing Ethos over other brands.
 Starbucks has since redesigned the American version of the Ethos water bottles, stating the amount of money donated per bottle in the description.

-Instant coffee and coffee capsules
+Instant coffee

 In March 2009, Starbucks introduced a line of instant coffee packets, called VIA "Ready Brew".
 It was first unveiled in New York City with subsequent testing of the product also in Seattle, Chicago, and London.
 The first two VIA flavors include Italian Roast and Colombia, which were then rolled out in October 2009, across the U.S. and Canada with Starbucks stores promoting the product with a blind "taste challenge" of the instant versus fresh roast, in which many people could not tell the difference between the instant and freshly brewed coffee.
 Financial analysts speculated that by introducing instant coffee, Starbucks would devalue its own brand.